VictorTrapenok/mega-mail-service/POSTAL_OPTIMIZATION_GUIDE.md

 9. Do not port the Ruby code to another language wholesale without proving that this particular path is what limits performance.
 10. Measure not only throughput but also the cost of processing one million recipients.

-## Known customer requirements
+## Known requirements and constraints

-The following points come from correspondence and are for now treated as the customer's requirements or input data, not as the results of independent measurement:
+The following points come from correspondence and are for now treated as requirements or input data, not as the results of independent measurement:

 - The system is used for mass promotional campaigns for clients.
 - A full multi-tenant model for the new data plane is not required.